The Bankrate promise

 While credit cards come with zero liability protection, letting your card issuer know about fraudulent charges sooner can ensure your card is canceled quickly and a new one is on the way.

 Financial advice expert Mark Reyes from Albert reminds consumers they don’t have to pay foreign fees if they want to pay with plastic abroad.
-Many of the top travel credit cards waive foreign transaction fees altogether, so all you have to do is sign up for one before your trip.
+Many travel credit cards waive foreign transaction fees altogether, so all you have to do is sign up for one before your trip.

 Only use credit with a plan (and a budget)